-The valuation allowance against our deferred tax assets totaled \$1.1 million and \$65.1 million at December 31, 2013 and 2012, respectively.
-We did not reverse approximately \$1.1 million of valuation allowance on our deferred tax assets that primarily relates to state income taxes from our Mepco segment.
+The valuation allowance against our deferred tax assets totaled approximately \$1.0 million and \$1.1 million at December 31, 2014 and 2013, respectively.
+The portion of the valuation allowance on our deferred tax assets that we did not reverse in 2013 primarily relates to state income taxes at our Mepco segment.
 In this instance, we determined that the future realization of these particular deferred tax assets was not more likely than not.
-This conclusion was primarily based on the uncertainty of Mepco's future earnings attributable to particular states

-(given the various apportionment criteria) and the significant reduction in the size of Mepco's business over the past three years.
+This conclusion was primarily based on the uncertainty of Mepco's future earnings attributable to particular states (given the various apportionment criteria) and the significant reduction in the size of Mepco's business over the past several years.